 Day 4: Transfer to Olpajeta Conservancy

-After breakfast, you will depart for Olpajeta Conservancy which is on the equator, west of Nanyuki and between the foothills of the Aberdares and Mount Kenya.
-You should arrive in time for lunch and an afternoon game drive where you can spot chimpanzees, some of the last remaining northern white rhinos, and the big five.
+Today you'll depart for Olpajeta Conservancy, which is on the equator, west of Nanyuki and between the foothills of the Aberdares and Mount Kenya.
+You should arrive in time for lunch and an afternoon game drive where you can spot chimpanzees, some of the last remaining northern white rhinos, and the Big Five.

 The conservancy boasts the largest black rhino sanctuary in East Africa.
 In 2013, they reached a population milestone of 100 black rhinos.
 It also houses the two remaining northern white rhino in the world, who were moved here from Dvůr Králové Zoo in the Czech Republic.
 On top of this, the conservancy's Sweetwaters Chimpanzee Sanctuary provides a haven for orphaned, abandoned, and rescued chimpanzees.
 It is the only place in Kenya where you can view these incredible great apes.
 During game drives, you may also spot the Big Five among a large selection of other African animals.